Bootstrapping the Cross-Validation Estimate: Application 2

-First, we estimated the cross-validated c-index, which was the AUC under the ROC curve based on 500 random cross-validations.
-We then constructed the 95\% confidence interval based on standard error estimated via the proposed bootstrap method.
-The number of the bootstraps and the number of cross validations per bootstrap were set at 400 and 20, respectively.
-The results were reported in Table \ref{tab:example2a1}.
-Model 1 and Model 2 had similar predictive performance with a small gain in c-index by including 8 additional features collected after hospital admission.
-Likewise, Model 3 and Model 4 had similar predictive performance, which, however, was inferior to that of Models 1 and 2, suggesting that converting ordinal predictive features into multiple binary features may had a negative impact on the prediction performance of the regression model.
-On the one hand, converting ordinal features into binary features allowed more flexible model fitting.
-On the other hand, this practice increased the number of features and ignored the intrinsic order across different levels of an ordinal variable.
-Therefore, it was not a surprise that Models 3 and 4 were not as accurate as Models 1 and 2.
-We then formally compared the model performance by constructing the 95\% confidence interval for the difference in c-index between Model 1 and Model 2; between Model 1 and Model 3; and between Model 2 and Model 4.
-The detailed comparison results for all training sizes were reported in Table \ref{tab:example2a2}.
-It was interesting to note that all confidence intervals include zero, suggesting that none of the observed differences in c-index between different models are statistically significant at the 0.05 level.
+First, we estimated the cross-validated c-index based on 500 random cross-validations.
+We then constructed the 95\% CI based on the proposed bootstrap method with $(B_{BOOT}, B_{CV})=(400, 20).$ The results were reported in Table \ref{tab:example2a1}.
+Model 2, which included 8 additional features, had a slightly better prediction performance than Model 1.
+Likewise, Model 3 and Model 4 were inferior to Models 1 and 2, respectively, suggesting that converting ordinal predictive features into multiple binary features may have a negative impact.
+We then formally compared the performance of the models by constructing the 95\% CI for the difference in c-index between Models 1 and 2; Models 1 and 3; and Models 2 and 4.
+The detailed results of the comparisons are reported in Table \ref{tab:example2a2}.
+All CIs include zero, suggesting that none of the observed differences in c-index is statistically significant at the 0.05 level.